mirceaulinic/mirceaulinic.github.io/_posts/2018-04-04-salt-docker-proxy.md

 [https://github.com/mirceaulinic/salt-netdev-docker/blob/master/states/test.sls](https://github.com/mirceaulinic/salt-netdev-docker/blob/master/states/test.sls)
 (as defined in the Docker Compose file).

-One important thing to keep in mind is that Docker Compose by default will create a dedicated network for the project (the project name defaulting to the directory name).
+One important detail to keep in mind is that Docker Compose by default will create a dedicated network for the project (the project name defaulting to the directory name).
 In this case, as the directory name is ``salt-netdev-docker`` (if cloned from my repo), the network will be named ``saltnetdevdocker_default``